jylhakos/literature_and_publications/LC-1350/Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation.md

-# Predicting the Timeline for Large Language Model Replacement of Human Translators in Text-to-Text Translation: A Mathematical Modeling Approach for Swedish-English Bidirectional Translation
+# Forecasting the Timeline of Shift to Large Language Models in Text-to-Text Translation: A Mathematical Modeling Approach for Swedish-English Bidirectional Translation

 ## Abstract